ruvilonix/sick-genes/criteria.md

 *   **Longitudinal studies:** If a gene is significant at any timepoint in a longitudinal study, include it

 *   **Ambiguous cases:** When authors cannot discriminate between similar genes (e.g., IGHV3-23/30), include all mentioned genes

+*   **Two non-healthy groups where they only differ by a phenotype**: If two non-healthy groups are compared with the only difference being the addition of one or more phenotypes in one group, the finding can be saved for that phenotype difference.
+For example, if a study finds that those with fibromyalgia have higher IL-10 than those with fibromyalgia+ME/CFS, then IL-10 can be saved for ME/CFS because that is the only way the groups differ.
+(As the next section says, if the groups were fibromyalgia versus ME/CFS, then they each have one phenotype the other group does not have and thus the findings should not be saved.)

 ---